 SAVE ALWAYS, SAVE EARLY

 Amazon sells a plethora of items that can help young kids learn good money habits.
 One key lesson is to start saving early.
 Even with cash gifts from the grandparents, it's a good idea to start a habit of not spending 100% of the money you receive.
 A playful take on the piggy bank uses transparent Lego-style blocks to create three stackable banks bearing the labels: Save, Spend, Share.
-Search—Maxwill block bank on Amazon; about $18.
+Check out Maxwill block bank on Amazon; about $18.
 This is a great starter piece for talking to your kid about the various things you can do with money and the importance of each.

 SET A GOAL